steveshogren/hugo-blog/content/post/editor-abstraction-types.md

 recreate the exact scenario you need.
 For this reason, unit tests combined with a debugger are a powerful combo.

-Many REPLs (Read Eval Print Loop) allow you modify the code live while debugging.
+Many REPLs (Read Eval Print Loop) allow you to modify the code live while connected to the running process.
 Languages like Common Lisp, Smalltalk, and Clojure are famous for allowing the programmer to replace blocks of code on a running server: sometimes even in production!
-REPLs are an extremely powerful tool, and powerful tools can be quite dangerous.
+Integrated REPLs are an extremely powerful tool, and powerful tools can be quite dangerous.
 Knowing how to use a tool well is the first step in knowing how to use it wisely.

 ## Text-Based Tools